Erigeron foliosus aka Leafy Fleabane

 Leafy Fleabane, Leafy Daisy

-How to care for Leafy Fleabane
+How difficult is it to take care of Leafy Fleabane

 Leafy Fleabane requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.